TheJelmega/prog-lang/design/README.md

 A path may also refer to an inferred path, which is represented by a `.`, followed by a name.
 This is currently limited to enum members when the enum type can be inferred from the surrounding context.

+`self` is a special case of a path expr, as it represents the receiver of a method.

 ## 9.4.
 Unit expression  [↵](#9-expressions-)